synergetics/spectrum/README.md

 ## Installation

-You can install the HOSA toolkit using pip:
+You can install the toolkit using pip:

 ```bash
 pip install higher-spectrum